 Additionally, the Board of Historic Resources considers new or proposed updates to historical highway markers, and new preservation easements.
 The State Review Board discusses and evaluates Preliminary Information Forms (PIFs) that DHR staff has requested to be considered.
 On occasion, the boards convene for special meetings, which are announced here in advance.

 Prior to each quarterly meeting, DHR posts information about new nominations, highway markers, easements, and PIFs on this webpage, along with an agenda for the meeting.

-The nominations below will be considered for listing on the Virginia Landmarks Register (VLR) and the National Register of Historic Places (NRHP) during a joint meeting of DHR’s two boards on September 20.
+The nominations below will be considered for listing on the Virginia Landmarks Register (VLR).

 Note: In order to read and print joint board minutes, nomination forms, or Preliminary Information Forms, Adobe Acrobat Reader must be installed on your computer (free software).
 Download Acrobat Reader now.

-Preliminary Information Forms (PIFs) that DHR has evaluated during the current quarter are posted below for review by the State Review Board prior to their quarterly meeting.
+Preliminary Information Forms (PIFs) that DHR has evaluated during the current quarter are posted below for review by the State Review Board prior to its quarterly meeting.

 Updated March 13, 2020